 Some might think that the accuracy and relevance of references is not consequential.
 Wrong.
 A central pillar of the validity of the scientific literature is that cited references are actually relevant and good papers.
 Referees are not making sure that good and appropriate references are used and thus the basis of the metrics used to assess authors and journals is becoming a complete nonsense.

-Let me explain just a little more about this important point — again I have to use my own refereeing experience, because such information is usually in a confidential domain.
+Let me explain just a little more about this crucial point — again I have to use my own refereeing experience, because such information is usually in a confidential domain.
 One does not know what happens in other instances.
 Because I am a world expert in my particular (small) field of serotonin toxicity*, I know that much of the material published fails to cite the appropriate quality references.
 The fact that so many papers do not cite these key references means that these references do not attain the priority in the field that they merit.
 Contrariwise, many trivial papers, that should never have been cited at all, get cited.
 As a referee, one often gets the impression that references have been scattered through manuscripts like confetti, having been selected because their title looks vaguely relevant.

 *An expert is a man who has made all the mistakes it is possible to make, but only in a very narrow field.
 Niels Bohr